 Chris Allen is a Master Falconer with over 30 years of experience.
 Chris has participated in our water quality improvement project at the beach.
 By removing the nuisance seagulls we were able to restore the water quality to acceptable levels as well as improve the public's health and safety at this location.
 Chris is well known as one of the premiere small birds of prey falconers.

-Peter Marino is a 5th year General Falconer who has worked at several landfills and has experience with Saker Falcons and Harris Hawks.
+Peter Marino is a Master Falconer who has worked at several landfills and has experience with Saker Falcons and Harris Hawks.
 Peter was instrumental at reducing a flock of 5000 gulls down to a very manageable flock of several hundred.
 This was accomplished at one of the most difficult landfills to work in Southern California due to its proximity to the coast which attracts fresh groups of gulls throughout the day coming in from different locations to try and find a snack.

 Al Hodges is a 2nd year apprentice to his son Kyle Hodges is a master falconer who Adam sponsored.
 After 4 years in the Marine Corps and 31 years as a Union Carpenter Al retired.
 Encouraged by his son he has worked at various landfills and transfer stations.
 Al is currently training a male Redtail Hawk named Hacksaw.